The court may sentence your child to probation for up to two years. This will involve conditions which your child must obey until the order ends.

-In this case one of the conditions will be that your child accepts the supervision of Juvenile Justice.
+In this case one of the conditions will be that your child accepts the supervision of Youth Justice.

-Once the court has made the order, a conference will be held with the juvenile justice officer involved, applicable family members and your child.
+Once the court has made the order, a conference will be held with the Youth Justice officer involved, applicable family members and your child.
 All these people will draw up a case plan to address the child's offending behaviour.
 The support and involvement of parents and family is very important if the plan is to succeed.

 The officer will conduct regular supervisory sessions with your child and will also maintain contact with you.